yohanchatelain/fmriprep/docs/outputs.rst

 if present, ``non_steady_state_outlier_XX`` columns indicate non-steady state volumes with a single ``1`` value and ``0`` elsewhere (*i.e.*, there is one ``non_steady_state_outlier_XX`` column per outlier/volume);
-six noise components are calculated using :abbr:`CompCor (Component Based Noise Correction)`, according to both the anatomical (``a_comp_cor_XX``) and temporal (``t_comp_cor_XX``) variants;
+additional noise components are calculated using :abbr:`CompCor (Component Based Noise Correction)`, according to both the anatomical (``a_comp_cor_XX``) and temporal (``t_comp_cor_XX``) variants;
 and the motion-related components identified by :abbr:`ICA (independent components analysis)`-:abbr:`AROMA (Automatic Removal Of Motion Artifacts)`